Skip to content

 All ULHPC systems use global home directories.
 You also have access to several other pre-defined directories setup over several different File Systems which co-exist on the ULHPC facility and are configured for different purposes.
 They are listed below:

-Directory Env. file system backup purging
+Directory Env. file system backup

-/home/users/<login> $HOME GPFS/Spectrumscale yes no
+/home/users/<login> $HOME GPFS/Spectrumscale no

-/work/projects/<name> - GPFS/Spectrumscale yes no
+/work/projects/<name> - GPFS/Spectrumscale yes (partial, backup subdirectory)

-/scratch/users/<login> $SCRATCH Lustre no yes
+/scratch/users/<login> $SCRATCH Lustre no

-/mnt/isilon/projects/<name> - OneFS yes* no
+/mnt/isilon/projects/<name> - OneFS yes (live sync and snapshots)

 Shell and Dotfiles